prabhurao39/cloudSearch/README.md

 # cloud search

-**Design & build application that can search documents from a cloud storage service like Dropbox or Google Drive or S3 on the content inside the document.**
+**An application that can search documents from a cloud storage service like Dropbox or Google Drive or S3 on the content inside the document.**

 **Requirements**